Humphrey the Whale: 1990

 Tail flukes have unique markings allowing identification of each individual.

 Humphrey stayed a considerable time in 1990 in the embayment immediately north of Sierra Point in Brisbane where occupants of the Dakin Building could observe his antics.
 Humphrey became beached on a mudflat in San Francisco Bay to the north of Sierra Point and to the south of Candlestick Park.
-He was extricated from the mudflat with a large cargo net and support from the Marine Mammal Center and a U.S. Coast Guard boat.
+He was extricated from the mudflat with a large cargo net and support from the Marine Mammal Center and the U.S. Coast Guard Cutter Point Brower 82372 as the on scene leader supported by smaller Coast Guard Cutters.

 This time, he was successfully guided back to the Pacific Ocean using a combination of "oikomi" simultaneously with the broadcast of attractive sounds of humpback whales preparing to feed from a boat headed towards the open ocean.
 Researchers Louis Herman and Bernie Krause led a team of scientists who used sound recordings of natural whale feeding vocalizations to guide Humphrey back to safety.
 These sounds were produced for a swimming trajectory of 50 mi until Humphrey reached the Pacific Ocean, sometimes attaining speeds of 30 mph.